Skip To Content

 Vice President Kamala Harris, a deputy near to an Aaron role, had no problem putting sharp, substantive sentences together in her post-debate interview with Anderson Cooper on CNN last night.
 “Neither person on the stage tonight made the argument as coherently as you just did,” Cooper said after Harris succinctly described the reality of reproductive rights in American two years after the overturning of Roe v.
 Wade.

-There is no role for an Aaron in televised debates, aside from the vice presidential ones, which get fewer eyeballs than ones for the top of the ticket.
+There is no role for an Aaron in televised debates, aside from the vice presidential ones, which attract fewer eyeballs than those for the top of the ticket.
 Debates remain popular because they are an expedient way to showcase candidates’ positions, personalities and ability to perform under pressure side by side.
 On Thursday, the matchup was between a man who couldn’t tell the truth about his record and one who couldn’t find the words to make a case for four more years.

 Midrash relates that Moses’ speech disorder came from a moment in toddlerhood where, after taking the Pharaoh’s crown — an act of effrontery and possibly treason — he was tested with an offering of gems and coals.
 The angel Gabriel intervened when he reached for the glittering prizes and made him instead grasp for a coal, which he placed in his mouth, burning his tongue.